Tipping is an important part of US culture and has been for many years.

 The complications with tipping arise when we come across situations we are not familiar with.

-We’ve covered tipping etiquette in detail in our tipping guides category but one of the key questions that often remains is how much should you tip and are small amounts as low as a $2 tip acceptable?
+We’ve covered tipping etiquette in detail on this site and one of the key questions that often remains is how much should you tip and are small amounts as low as a $2 tip acceptable?

 To help you out with that question, we’ve done some digging and will talk you through when it is and when it isn’t acceptable to tip $2 for delivery and other situations.